Those Yuppie Yoga Couples

 I couldn’t tell whether Date #17’s look was one of bemusement, embarrassment or sheer dismay over the fact that I’d knotted the drawstring of his shorts into an impressive feat of nautical engineering in an attempt to keep them from falling down.
 All I know is that my look for our first yoga class was definitely not sexy.

-9 thoughts on “Those Yuppie Yoga Couples
+9 Responses to “Those Yuppie Yoga Couples”

 “definitely not sexy” I don’t know; you might be surprised.
 I have it on good authority and from multiple sources that wearing his clothes can be very sexy.